 Once you’ve completed the steps, the app will only be allowed to use the information you configured.

 Alternatively, using the Start menu, you can right-click the app, select More, and then click App settings to jump directly to the Advanced options page for that particular app.

 It’s worth noting that the available permissions will be different per application.
 For example, in the case of the Facebook app, you can control permissions for location, camera, microphone, and background apps.

-This option is available starting with Windows 10 version 1803 (Redstone 4).
-If you don’t see it in your installation, then chances are that you’re not running this version of Windows 10, which is schedule to roll out sometime in 2018.
+This option is available starting with Windows 10 version 1803 (April 2018 Update).
+If you don’t see it in your installation, then chances are that you’re not running this version of Windows 10, which is schedule to roll out on April 30, 2018.